kez97460/Formation-ap1-2023/code/README.md

 ## Makefile
 This project can be compiled using the `make` command (assuming you have it installed).
 The object files, as well as the executable, which are generated during the compilation, may be removed at any time by using the `make clean` command.

-The readme can be edited to change the compiler, compilation flags or the name of the generated executable.
+The makefile can be edited to change the compiler, compilation flags or the name of the generated executable.